 ACWADAM is active across India piloting projects in aquifer-based groundwater management, documenting and sharing knowledge, in order to inform policy as well as bring about greater participation from community stakeholders.

 AKRSP is shoring up the economic independence of 15,000 Adivasi farmer households in five districts of Madhya Pradesh, setting up women’s self-help groups, boosting community-based institutions, and promoting sustainable agriculture through water and land resource development.

-The NGO organises poor Adivasi women in Panchmahal, Dahod, Bhavnagar and Morbi districts of Gujarat into womens sangathans.
-ANANDI helps the sangathans to demand their rights, services and livelihood opportunities, and trains women leaders to participate in Panchayati Raj Institutions and other decision-making bodies.
+ANANDI organises poor Adivasi women in Panchmahal, Dahod, Bhavnagar and Morbi districts of Gujarat into women Sangathans.
+ANANDI helps the Sangathans to demand their rights, services and livelihood opportunities, and trains women leaders to participate in Panchayati Raj Institutions and other decision-making bodies.

-Mobilise youth, women and marginalised communities in Gujarat’s Dahod district, build capacity, enhance women’s leadership and representation.
-The focus is also on strengthening governance systems within Panchayat Raj Institutions and implementation of the relevant Act.
+Here, Anandi mobilises youth, women and marginalised communities in Gujarat’s Dahod district, build capacity, enhance women’s leadership and representation.
+The focus is also on strengthening governance systems within Panchayati Raj Institutions and implementation of the relevant Act.

 CEHAT works to build capacity within the rural and urban public sector health system to adequately respond and prevent domestic violence, and also offers psycho-social support to 2,700 survivors of domestic violence.
 In Mumbai – 3 municipal hospitals; 9 states – one-stop crisis centres – Delhi, Goa, Karnataka, Maharashtra, Meghalaya, Odisha, Sikkim, Tamil Nadu, Uttar Pradesh; Rural – Gujarat.